karic1998/AngularTests/README.md

 ## Exercise Instructions:

-- To initiate the exercise, fork this repository as private, and invite <nigel.stewart@bcchdigital.ca>, <juan.tellez@bcchdigital.ca>, and <rachel.teo@bcchdigital.ca> with read-only access.
+- To initiate the exercise, fork this repository as private, and invite <nigel.stewart@bcchdigital.ca>, <malinda.kulasekare@bcchdigital.ca>, and <rachel.teo@bcchdigital.ca> with read-only access.
 Starting with this bootstrapped Angular project, provide a solution to the project requirements stated below.

 - Project dependencies can be installed via `npm install` within project root.